 Glossary of Terms

 Below are some of the common terms associated with financial aid packaging and awards.
-Additional information is made available via the National Association of Student Financial Aid Administrators (NAFSAA).
-For additional terms, please visit NASFSAA.org.
+Additional information is made available via the College Cost Transparency Initiative and the National Association of Student Financial Aid Administrators (NAFSAA).
+For more information about CCT, visit our Financial Aid Resources.

 An estimate of the educational costs while studying at HCU for one academic year.
 It contains direct and indirect charges such as: